Testing Generalised Uncertainty Principles through Quantum Noise: Background

 Maggiore \cite{maggiore1993algebraic} considered the problem of deriving the most general commutation relations provided that the angular momenta satisfy usual SU(2) commutation relations and satisfy usual commutation relations with the position and momenta operators, momenta commute between themselves so the translation group is not deformed, and the commutation relations depend on a parameter with dimensions of mass so that in a limit the standard relations result.

 The one-dimensional canonical commutator then has a unique form:

 \bq \left[x,p\right]=i\hbar\sqrt{1+2\mu_0\frac{\left(\frac{p}{c}\right)^2+m^2}{M_P^2}} \eq

-where $\hbar$ is the reduced Planck's constant, $\mu_0$ is a free numerical parameter, c is the speed of light, m is the mass of the particle and $M_{P}$ is the Planck mass.
+where $\mu_0$ is a free numerical parameter, m is the mass of the particle.
 This shows that given some well-motivated constraints a consistent modification of quantum mechanics of this type is possible.
 In the limit of sufficiently small $\mu_0$, mass and momentum this model for a modified commutator reduces to the previous one.

 Another model for modified commutators arose in an approach to quantum gravity known as `doubly special relativity' theory \cite{amelino2002doubly}.
 There it is proposed that the Lorentz transformations are modified in order to keep an invariant energy-momentum scale and maximal possible momentum.
 In \cite{ali2009discreteness} the following commutator was given consistent with doubly special relativity: